coreybutler/iam/README.md

 **Consider the following authorization question:**

-> "Is the user authorized to use this feature, or are they part of a group that can access this feature, or have they been explicitly denied access to a feature, or are they part of a group that's part of another group that has permission, or are any permission overrides present?"
+> "Is the user authorized to use this feature, or are they part of a group that can access this feature, or have they been explicitly denied access to a feature, or are they part of a group that's part of another group that has permission, or are any permission overrides to account for?"

 Just like proper sentences, **code shouldn't have "run on" logic**.
 You shouldn't have to be a mental gymnast to understand whether someone should have access to a feature or not.
 IAM abstracts this complexity.